moscow-freecodecamp/fluffy-spoon/README.md

 It's just like Tinder, but for programmers.

 ## Getting Started
 We use MERN stack for developing this project.
-Join our slack for communications: moscow-freecodecamp.slack.com and join our facebook group for meetups: facebook.com/groups/free.code.camp.moscow
+Join our slack for communications: https://moscow-freecodecamp.slack.com and join our https://facebook group for meetups: facebook.com/groups/free.code.camp.moscow

 ### Prerequisites
 1. Install mongodb: mongodb.com/download-center